SwissDataScienceCenter/renku-python/design/003-interactive-session/003-interactive-session.md

 ## Motivation

-Renkulab.io provides the option to run interactive sessions of a project.
+A renkulab instance (such as Renkulab.io) provides the option to run interactive sessions of a project.
 Among other things the session contains a jupyter server.

 The motivation behind this RFC is to provide a simple renku CLI sub-command that basically allows the